kmoppel/pgweasel/README.md

 BETA.
 Command / subcommands "API" might change.

+PS - A rewrite experiment to Rust is in progress in the [rust-rewrite](https://github.com/kmoppel/pgweasel/tree/rust-rewrite) branch.
+Mainly for heavy performance reasons of up to 2-3x.

 # Operating modes

 `pgweasel errors $LOGFILE(S)_OR_FOLDER` - Show WARN+ log entries "as is"